-Wireless technology is available in specified areas of Mount Union.
-Use of the wireless information network implies consent to abide by all University policies pertaining to the use of computer resources at Mount Union.
+Wireless technology is available within most indoor areas of Mount Union and some specific outdoor areas (Academic Mall, Stadium).
+Use of the wireless network implies consent to abide by all University policies pertaining to the use of computer resources at Mount Union.
 Users may not install wireless access points.
-Any unauthorized wireless access points deployed will be removed from the network.
+Any unauthorized wireless access points deployed will be removed from the network and users may face disciplinary actions.